 I am a participant in the Amazon Services LLC Associate Program, an affiliate advertising program designed to provide a means for me to earn fees to Amazon.com and affiliate sites.

 French Silk and Satin Chocolate Pie is a silky chocolate pie.
 This French silk pie recipe combines both dark and semi-sweet chocolates to make this a silk and satin pie!
 What is the difference between silk and satin?
-I will show you with this chocolate cream pie recipe!
+I will show you this chocolate cream pie recipe!

 I adore researching recipes and learning new techniques.
-One area I love to learn is French methods of cooking.
+One area I love to learn is the French methods of cooking.
 Americans are obsessed with French recipes.
 I mean come on look at the success of Julia Child!

 Silky Chocolate Pie

 The French silk pie is a French version of a chocolate cream pie recipe.
 This silky chocolate pie is rich in flavor.
 The difference between the American chocolate cream pie recipe is texture.